andrewmatlock/Indux/docs/docs/plugins/localization.md

 </x-code-group>

 Each file should have the same object/array heirarchy and keys.
 Only the values are unique to the target locale.
-If a reference key is missing from a file, the plugin will default to using the default locale.
+If a reference key is missing from a file, the default locale is used.

 ---

-### Register Localized Sources
+### Register Locale Files

 1. Register your localized sources in the project's `manifest.json` config file.
 2. Set the default locale in `index.html` using `lang` attribute in the `<html>` tag.